sjoblomj/remote-comparer-maven-plugin/Readme.md

 A few technical notes for the interested:
 * The remote files will be downloaded to the target directory.
 After comparison, they is deleted.
 * When comparing files, the end of lines are not considered.
 * Maven Modules are supported: If the remote-comparer-maven-plugin is in a submodule, then give the `localFilePath` relative to the submodule.
-When building from the submodule, the file will be found fine.
-When building from the parent module, the artifactId of the submodule will be used to locate the file in the submodule.
+The base directory of the submodule will be used as the path in which to look for `localFilePath`.
 * The plugin runs during the `VALIDATE` phase of Maven.